colinoflynn/sac2020/cfp.md

 IACR Ethics Committee for further possible action as well as to the relevant enforcement agency.
 Any action will only be taken with the consent of the affected party subject to applicable laws.

-If you experience harassment or discriminatory behavior at SAC 2020, we encourage you to reach out to either of the SAC 2020 Chairs.
+If you experience harassment or discriminatory behavior at SAC 2020, we encourage you to reach out to any of the SAC 2020 Chairs.

 If you witness harassment or discriminatory behavior, please consider intervening.